 When you run an IT contractor limited company in the UK contracting market or, are a small business owner in general, there are many things to consider from day to day.
-If you are planning to become an IT contractor or a contractor in another industry, It should be noted too that when you start contract work, limited company status is usually the best option and we will look at the pros and cons later on.
+If you plan to become an IT contractor or a contractor in another industry, you should note too that when you start contract work, limited company status is usually the best option.
+What’s more we will look at the pros and cons later on.
 Therefore, when you have your own UK company, besides considering how to start as a contractor, you will have the task of running this too.
 In addition, you will need to complete all the daily tasks as a UK limited company contractor.
 You will also have official duties as a company director too.

 When we investigate how to become a contractor, as part of contracting through your own company, you will need to search and organise your limited company contracting work.
 However, when you are working as a contractor (UK) you will also have specific director duties to adhere to too.
 Furthermore, some of your personal details will be available on the UK public record.
 Therefore, there are additional considerations here.